whalelogic/Regex-Reference/python-specific-regex.md

 # Python Regular Expressions (Regex)

-<h4>❗ Regex is extremely helpful when you're tasked with manipulating data structures that contain numerous data types.</h4>
+<h4>❗ Regex is extremely helpful when you're tasked with manipulating string data.</h4>

 <h3> ⏲️ Short History of Regex </h3>
 <p>The concept of regular expressions began in the 1950s, when the American mathematician Stephen Cole Kleene formalized the concept of a regular language.